corda/corda-docs/content/en/docs/cenm/1.3/setting-up-notary.md

 A notary node is a well known and trusted node that provides uniqueness consensus.
 Because of this, creating and running a notary node is slightly more involved compared with a regular node.

-The network map service broadcasts information (stored in the network parameters file) that every participant in the network needs to agree on.
+The Network Map Service broadcasts information (stored in the network parameters file) that every participant in the network needs to agree on.
 One piece of information is the list of notaries.
-Because all notaries within this list need to be well known and trusted, the process of adding a new one requires some manual intervention on the network map service side.
+Because all notaries within this list need to be well known and trusted, the process of adding a new one requires some manual intervention on the Network Map Service side.

 ## Configuration